bazelbuild/bazel/site/docs/windows.md

     JDK 7 and 9 are not supported.

-    If you downloaded a binary distribution of Bazel (see [installing Bazel on Windows](install-windows.html)), the binary has JDK 8 embedded by default.
+    This step is not required if you downloaded a binary distribution of Bazel because it has JDK 8 embedded.

 *   If you built Bazel from source: set the `JAVA_HOME` environment variable to the JDK's directory.